01 of 06

 Completely submerge the garment and allow to soak for at least four hours.
 Overnight is fine.
 Then wash as directed using a heavy-duty unscented laundry detergent.

 Check the garment for odor.
 If you can still smell the fragrance, repeat the steps.
 If the odor is gone, dry as directed by the care label with an unscented dryer sheet or without one.
 An additional step can be to dry the garment in the fresh air.

 For dry clean only garments, a professional cleaner should be able to remove the odor.
-You may wish to select a cleaner that uses fewer and less harsh chemicals to avoid more odor sensitivity.
+You may wish to select a cleaner that uses fewer harsh chemicals to avoid more odor sensitivity.

 03 of 06

 Many of us toss a work shirt in the washer and when we finish washing and drying it, it looks fine as it goes in the closet.
 Then when we wear it by mid-afternoon, here comes the odor.